V is for Vulnerability: The Glue of Your Relationship

 Vulnerability Takes Practice

 Vulnerability comes in stages and is 1) a continuous practice and 2) happens in small, manageable steps over time.
-You self-disclose gradually, in an appropriate measure to how much trust has been mutually gained and earned.
+You self-disclose gradually, in an appropriate measure (think of the goldilocks spot where it’s not to much or too little but jusssst enough to expand you) to how much trust has been mutually gained and earned.
 And you do so often to strengthen the vulnerability muscle.
 Just like pushups.
-If you want to get stronger you can’t do a push up here and then maybe another kinda, sorta push up there.
-You build your strength frequently so you get stronger and stronger.
-So when there is an opportunity for a big vulnerability share your mind can say “no problem, I got this”, like if you have been consistent with pushups and someone asks you to get down and give you 20 you can say “psh, I got this” instead of “oh sh*t there’s no way!”.
-And if we don’t practice vulnerability with safe others then our hearts will be walled up forever and never get to run around in freedom and play with the butterflies or others.
-I don’t know about you but my heart wants freedom.
-It’s stuffy and lonely inside that cave.
+If you want to get stronger you can’t do a push up, you build yourself up from 1 pushup on your knees to maybe 3 pushups, and eventually you can do 10 pushups off your knees.
+You build your strength through consistency.
+So when there is an opportunity for a big vulnerability share your mind can say “no problem, I got this”.
+Like if you have been consistent with pushups and someone asks you to get down and give you 20 you can say “psh, I got this” instead of “oh sh*t there’s no way!”.
+And if we don’t practice vulnerability with safe others then our hearts will be walled up forever and never get to run around in freedom and fully play in love or pleasure.

 Vulnerability starts with yourself and ends with yourself as a continuous energy exchange with your partner.
 But starting with yourself is the key place of intimacy as you increase your ability to be intimate with your partner.
 If you don’t know yourself then how can you share yourself?
 Think of it like those desk toys that when you pull back one side of the balls then the same energy is transferred to the other side.
 What are those called?
 Asking my engineer hubs now…Newton’s Cradle! (although also called Newton’s Balls which I kinda like better).
 The science and math behind these is way beyond what we need to go into but it models the same energy of vulnerability.
 As far back as you are able to go into your heart is equal to the amount you are able to share with others.
-You just can’t share what you don’t know.
+You just can’t share what you don’t know inside your heart.
 And further, what you share with safe others then moves the energy back to you so you can safely explore more of yourself.
+It’s a positive feedback loop.

 Expand Your Vulnerability

 When sharing with your partner a good place to start is to be curious about how you best feel loved by your partner.
 If you haven’t yet checked out the 5 Love Languages this is a good area to help you know you more and then you can practice vulnerability by sharing your language and what that would look like with your partner.
-It is also important to share vulnerable regarding our values in relationship when making your Unity Vision Statement for your relationship.
+It is also important to share vulnerably regarding our values in relationship when making your Unity Vision Statement for your relationship.
 You can also practice sharing more of your heart by reaching out in slightly less scary places.
-For example, sharing that you want sushi rather than that burger place for dinner is sharing your wants but not in an arena that is perhaps a level 10 scary share.
-Start lower on the scale and build up.
+For example, sharing that you want sushi rather than that burger place for dinner is sharing your wants but not in an arena that is perhaps a level 10 scary share, like tht you want more butt smacks in the bedroom.

 With a foundation in emotional intimacy, you can then build your strength of vulnerability into physical and sexual intimacy with your partner using things likes Intentional Intimacy time and making sure there is no pressure on you or your partner.
-Especially for women, but also many men, it’s important to feel safe in emotional vulnerability before sharing your body.
+Especially for women, but also many men, it’s important to feel safe in emotional vulnerability before sharing your body vulnerably.
 Your body is an extension of your heart and to get there it is important to build a foundation of internal intimacy with yourself and an emotional bond with your partner and then add in the layers of physical and sexual intimacy.